Getting started with the Structural free trial

 • SSH tunnel information, including instructions on how to create an SSH tunnel from your local machine to the Ephemeral database.

-Structural displays a panel with options to chat with our sales team, schedule a demo, or purchase a subscription.
+The first time that you complete all of the steps in a checklist, Structural displays a panel with options to chat with our sales team, schedule a demo, or purchase a subscription.

 You can also continue to get to know Structural and experiment with other Structural features such as subsetting or using composite generators to mask more complex values such as JSON or XML.